 Trying to decide what research to propose for a PhD or MPhil?

-Once you have the support of a supervisor, whatever your idea or research question, you will need to produce a 1-page MPhil or 2-page PhD proposal to upload with your application.
-We recommend you complete this early as your prospective supervisor may be willing to provide helpful feedback on a single draft of your research proposal before you upload it with your application.
+Once you have the support of a supervisor, you will need to produce a 1-page MPhil proposal or 2-page PhD proposal to upload with your application.
+We highly recommend that you complete this early so that your supervisor can provide helpful feedback on a draft of your research proposal before you upload it with your application.

 How to apply